ccfontes/openfaas-poc/README.md

 # Wrap up

-## If you liked OpenFaaS®
+## If you liked OpenFaaS
 ```sh
 echo 'export OPENFAAS_URL=http://127.0.0.1:8080\n' >> .zshrc
 ```

-## If you didn't like OpenFaaS®
+## If you didn't like OpenFaaS
-Undeploy OpenFaaS® from k8s cluster:
+Undeploy OpenFaaS from k8s cluster:
 ```sh
 kubectl delete namespace openfaas
 ```